henkvs/experimentation_i_2324/intro.md

 Make sure you save your work in a well-organized folder structure.
 Some of the later exercises build on work you did earlier during the course.

-We have provided solutions to all exercises [here; LINK WILL BE AVAILABLE IN FEB 2024](TODO).
+We have provided solutions to all exercises [here](https://henkvs.github.io/experimentation_i_2324/content/.solutions_book/solutions.html).
 Just keep in mind that there are often multiple ways to solve a problem, so if you come up with a different solution, that doesn't necessarily mean you're wrong.
 Don't forget that figuring out how to solve a problem on your own is an important part of the learning process and can be incredibly fulfilling.
 Embrace the challenge and take pride in your ability to find solutions independently!

 - If you're taking this course in-person at Leiden University: This course material is partially covered in an intensive eight-week course at Leiden University, where you will participate in plenary and practical sessions to receive live feedback and help.
 No prior programming knowledge is assumed.